What to do if you find an injured Raptor / Bird of Prey in NE Indiana, NW Ohio or SE Michigan

-Please note that we cannot accept mammals, reptiles, song birds, as we simply are not equipped to provide care for them.
+Please note that we do not accept mammals, reptiles, or song birds as we simply are not equipped to provide care for them.
 Please refer to the list below for non-Raptor issues.

 - Indiana DNR list of licensed rehabilitators

 - Ohio DNR list of licensed rehabilitators

 - Michigan DNR list of licensed rehabilitators